Numerous conferences are regularly scheduled throughout the week that encourage both staff and resident interaction.

 Daily: 6:30 – 6:45 am

 - Trauma Review The residents, trauma attendings and on call attending conduct a brief review of trauma cases from the previous night’s call.
-Handoffs can occur during this time, as well.
+Handoffs and trauma room planning occur during this time, as well.

 Mondays: 6:45 - 7:30 am

 - Rotating Conference